Salesforce.com signs on to White House job-training initiative

 The company, which makes Internet-based software used by the sales and marketing departments of businesses, said it would provide online training for up to 500,000 workers to get jobs that involve Salesforce’s software systems.
 The company did not say how much money it planned to dedicate to the effort.

-The White House’s “Pledge to America’s Workers” initiative was launched last year, with more than 200 companies participating in the program.
+The White House’s “Pledge to America’s Workers” initiative was launched last year, with more than 200 companies participating in the programme.

 Salesforce said that Chief Executive Officer Marc Benioff planned to announce the news at an event with Ivanka Trump in Indiana, where Salesforce has nearly 2,000 employees.